 Since publishing my two most recent books, Winnebagos on Wednesdays: How Visionary Leadership Can Transform Higher Education and The Inevitable City: The Resurgence of New Orleans and the Future of Urban America, I have been focusing on writing articles and opinion pieces for a range of publications.

-My undergraduate course at Tulane (“The Mythology and Reality of Leadership”) seeks to untangle the theory and practice of leadership and leave students with a firm understanding of what makes a great leader and how they can develop their own leadership skills.
+My teaching at Tulane and CWRU seeks to untangle the theory and practice of leadership and leave students with a firm understanding of what makes a great leader and how they can develop their own leadership skills.

 Advising & Mentoring